A Simple “Get Healthy” Step: Add 1 Cup of Beans

 - 1 pound?

-For every 20g of beans you eat (that’s only about a tablespoon), you might live 6% longer.
+Answer: For every 20g of cooked beans you eat (that’s only about 2 tablespoons), you might live 6% longer.

 That’s because beans are a healthy source of plant-based protein, loaded with heart-healthy fiber, and provide other key nutrients like iron and calcium.
 Beans have been around for centuries, feeding centuries of people all over the globe – from the soybeans of Japan to the chickpeas of India and the pinto beans of the American West.
 Nowadays, canned beans are still one of the cheapest proteins on the market (you can get cooked organic beans around $1/ pound), making healthy eating both affordable and convenient.